Building Taxonomies in EnjoyHQ

-Analysis Groups can be used in a number of different ways.
-They could help you do some affinity mapping, some thematic analysis or to help you easily create a Story based on your grouped highlights.
+Analysis Themes can be used in a number of different ways.
+They could help you do some affinity mapping, some thematic analysis or to help you easily create a Story based on your themed highlights.

-You can also create Groups in the Analysis section clicking the "Create a group" button.
+You can also create themes in the Analysis section clicking the "Create a theme" button.

 Going back to our initial point about building 2 different taxonomies for EnjoyHQ.

-One for stakeholders, normally people who consume research summaries or insights
+One for stakeholders, normally people who consume research reports or insights

 And one for Researchers, normally people who do research in your company.